 Retro styling make these flattering on just about every face shape.
 The brand makes their glasses in sustainable woods and uses a variety of wood stains and lense colours to ensure there’s the perfect shade for your skin tone.

-8. Wood Fellas
+5. Wood Fellas

 Panda sunnies are the gift that keep on giving – mainly to those who need glasses themselves!
-In addition to using eco-friendly bamboo to make their stylish shades, they have also partnered with Optometry Giving Sight so that every pair of sunglasses purchased gives the Gift of Vision to someone in need.
+In addition to using eco-friendly bamboo to make their stylish shades, they have also partnered with Optometry Giving Sight, so every pair of sunglasses purchased gives the Gift of Vision to someone in need.
 Oh, and did I mention they also make watches, too?
 In fact, each Panda Bamboo Watch provides the Gift of Education for developing communities around the world with every purchase.

 This company was started in 2009 by a small team of true outdoorsmen and action sport fanatics who wanted to create the best wood optics for the active lifestyle, while maintaining a low carbon footprint.
 The label’s focus on quality is carried over into the development of the lens and frame technology, resulting in the highest quality wooden shades you can find.

-16. Zyloe Eyewear
+10. Zyloe Eyewear

-Bôhten uses all kinds of sustainable materials to create great glasses: reclaimed precious woods like ebony and zebrawood, and compressed compost materials including barley, wheat, and straw, to name a few.
+Bohten uses all kinds of sustainable materials to create great glasses: reclaimed precious woods like ebony and zebrawood, and compressed compost materials including barley, wheat, and straw, to name a few.
 But the brand gives back to Africans in need, too: its founder was determined to establish an eyewear manufacturing supply chain on the African Continent.
 Today, the brand has changed the face of Africa with a vision that advocates education, sustainable employment, social responsibility and environmental awareness.